1. CEEPUS programme

 3. Other Scholarships Based on Croatia's Bilateral Cooperation in The Area of Higher Education

 The Central European Exchange Programme for University Studies (CEEPUS) is an academic mobility programme for teaching staff and students from Central and Eastern Europe.
 The countries included in the programme are: Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Kosovo, Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, the Slovak Republic and Slovenia.
 A unique feature of this programme is that every host country pays for the expenses of its exchange quota, which means that grants are adjusted to the needs and living conditions in the country in question.
-The grants include the costs of lodging and meals, and a determined amount of money (information about the amounts of grants for individual countries can be found here), while travel expenses are covered by the National CEEPUS Office at the Agency for Mobility and EU programmes (a second-class return rail ticket).
+The grants include the costs of lodging and meals, and a determined amount of money (information about the amounts of grants for individual countries can be found here), while travel expenses are covered by the National CEEPUS Office.

 The programme is conducted via the CEEPUS networks that are established by related universities or departments.
-The University of Zadar's departments currently participate in seven CEEPUS networks:
+The University of Zadar's departments currently participate in 12 CEEPUS networks and in one so-called „umbrella“ CEEPUS network:

 In case all grants have not been used within the CEEPUS networks, students and teaching staff are allowed mobility through the so-called CEEPUS freemover grant, regardless of which department they study or work in.
 Within the freemover scholarship, it is possible to attend any university in the countries included in the CEEEPUS programme during the summer semester.
 The call for the freemover grants is usually published in November, and applications are submitted online at this address: www.ceepus.info.